 - 1. Run the heater until the sauna reaches the desired temperature.
 This should be somewhere between 60-90°C. If you are new to the sauna, begin with cooler temperatures and build tolerance over future sessions. - 2.
 Take a quick shower or a quick dip in a hot tub or pool. - 3.
 Step into the sauna and enjoy for 5-15 minutes, bringing a towel to sit or lay on.
 Leave the sauna once you are perspiring freely. - 4.
 Take a plunge in a pool, shower, lake anything that will cool you down!
 After that, relax and cool down for 10-20 minutes. - 5.
 Step into the sauna again.
 During this visit, you may wish to sprinkle small amounts of water onto the stones to create bursts of steam. - 6.
 Continue repeating this process.
 After your final visit to your sauna, relax for at least 20 minutes.
-Shower with warm water initially, finishing with cool water to close your skin pores.
+Shower with warm water initially, finishing with cool water to close your skin pores - 7.
+Finish by following the 'Bake & Breathe' method, which can be found over the page.